vatsuvaksi/LifeNest/README.md

 #### What problem did it solve?
 * The concept of authentication which gives the users a valid proof.
 * The concept of uploading a photograph along with the message so the severity of the condition of the patient an be understood.
-* The UI which makes it easier to use
+* The UI which makes it easier to use.

 #### How to install ?
 * This application is currenty under process and hence not be hosted yet but to check this project you can follow these steps :-
-* Clone this repository to your local host
+* Clone this repository to your local host.
-* cd/back-end and use npm i to add all the modules used in making the application
+* cd/back-end and use npm i to add all the modules used in making the application.
 * use nodemon app.js / node app.js to run the back-end which whill automatically connect it the mongoDb cloud.
-* cd/front-end npm run
+* cd/front-end npm run.
-* The above will open this project on local host 3000 and the back-end would be running on local host- 5000
+* The above will open this project on local host 3000 and the back-end would be running on local host- 5000.

 ## Tech Stack